courtamos/interview_prep/linked_lists/notes.md

 - Linked lists are null terminated

+Big-O Time Complexities

+- prepend: O(1)
+- append: O(1)
+- lookup: O(n)
+- insert: O(n)
+- delete: O(n)

 ## Linked Lists Types

 There are 2 types of linked lists:

 1. singly linked
 2. doubly linked

+## Why Linked Lists VS Arrays OR Objects

+1. loose structure: you can esaily insert a new value into the middle of the list by resetting a few pointers